 When you think about how to financially prepare for divorce, what comes to mind?

 Thinking about how much child support or alimony you’ll have to pay or should ask for?
-Or gathering up copies of your tax returns and spouses paystubs?
+Or gathering up copies of your tax returns, bank statements, and spouses paystubs?

 While taking these steps are certainly helpful, there are a whole host of other things you can (and need) do to financially prepare for a divorce.